Network Participation · Phase 1 Launchpad

 99.9%+ for bonus multipliers

-VERIFICATION YIELD
+VERIFICATION COMPENSATION

 UPTIME MULTIPLIER